Costa Rica Wildlife: Where to See These 19 Amazing Animals in the Wild

 One of the most common monkeys you'll see throughout Costa Rica, Spider monkeys are highly social and very intelligent.
 Read about how we helped rescue and reunite two spider monkeys from captivity - it was then I learned firsthand what social creatures they really are.
 Spider monkeys are super acrobatic in the trees overhead.
 They can be noisy and very vocal, especially around other monkey species, or when danger is near and they let out an eerie warning scream.

-WHERE?
+WHERE to See Them?
 Look for them near coastal forests, especially the west coast and Osa Peninsula.

 8. Scarlet Macaws